Home

 Cave living is very different from living in a conventional house.
 Walls in cave homes are thick and the rooms are large in size with very high ceilings and a number of doorways leading to other rooms.
 The doors and windows are always in the front side of the house.

-Among the famous cave homes, the Curtis Sleeper Caveland in Missouri has come into the forefront because of the recent media exposure.
+Among the famous cave homes, the Curtis Sleeper Caveland in Missouri (pictured at top of page) has come into the forefront because of the recent media exposure.
 Caveland is spread across 17,000 square feet and is spacious, beautiful.

 It belongs to William Curtis Sleeper, his wife and their three kids.
 According to Sleeper, their house is eco friendly as no artificial heating or cooling is required because of the natural insulation of the cave walls.
 The house is lighted with fluorescent bulbs and the flooring is done with re-cycled wood of an oak tree which makes it really attractive.